-If you can’t work after a truck accident in Ohio, you could seek compensation to cover your lost wages and earning potential.
+If you can not work after a truck accident in Ohio, you could seek compensation to cover your lost wages and earning potential.
 However, you may only recover these and other damages if you are not the at-fault driver.

 A truck accident attorney can review the circumstances of the collision and help you build a case against the liable parties.
 You do not have to fight for financial recovery alone.